varnish/varnish-wiki/source/content/tutorials/varnish/index.rst

   make

-The configure script takes some arguments, but more likely than not you can forget about that for now, almost everything in Varnish can be tweaked with run time parameters.
+The configure script takes some arguments, but more likely than not you can forget about that for now, almost everything in Varnish can be tweaked with runtime parameters.

-Before you install, you may want to run the test suite, make a cup of tea while it runs, it usually takes a couple of minutes:
+Before you install, you may want to run the test suite, and make a cup of tea while it runs, as it usually takes a couple of minutes:

 .. code-block: bash

   make check

-*Don't worry if* one or two tests fail, some of the tests are a bit too timing sensitive (Please tell us which so we can fix them).
+*Don't worry if* one or two tests fail; some of the tests are a bit too timing sensitive.
+(Please tell us which so we can fix them.)

 **BUT**

 If a **lot of tests fail** and in particular if the **b00000.vtc test fails**, something is horribly wrong, and you will get nowhere without figuring out what is causing all the chaos.

-Good Luck!
+Good luck!

 Installing
 ..........